Skip to content

 • the idea of cynefin as a second-generation migrant to Wales

-• a dual approach focused on of high-quality teaching and learning and community engagement, particularly for learners disadvantaged by poverty
+• a dual approach focused on high-quality teaching and learning and community engagement, particularly for learners disadvantaged by poverty

 • the role of real-world examples in inspection reports in enhancing a sense of authenticity and trust.